hrabalm/mhn-rt/Readme.md

 # mhn-rt

 `mhn-rt` is a a simple toy raytracer.
-It implements a variant of Witted raytracing algorithm and Phong material.
+It implements a variant of Whitted raytracing algorithm and Phong material.
 Currently supported functions:

 ## Supported features:
 - Rendering scenes made of spheres and triangle meshes